pwall567/log-front/README.md

 This is a simple implementation of the [`log-front-api`](https://github.com/pwall567/log-front-api) (see that library for a description of the motivation behind its creation).

-The default behaviour is to use reflection to find the `slf4j` classes in the classpath &ndash; if they are found all logging calls will be redirected to that mechanism.
+The default behaviour is to use reflection to find the `slf4j` classes in the classpath &ndash; if they are found, all logging calls will be redirected to that mechanism.
+The second choice is to use Apache Commons Logging, if those classes are found in the classpath.
-The second choice is to use the Java Logging framework if indicated by the presence of a system property or configuration associated with that framework;
+The third choice is to use the Java Logging framework if indicated by the presence of a system property or configuration associated with that framework;
 otherwise log messages will be output using a logger that writes to a `PrintStream` (default `stdout`).

-If it is necessary to fit in with an existing logging framework other than `slf4j` or Java Logging, the API is designed to be simple to implement so that a thin interfacing layer can be created, accepting this API and invoking the required target logging mechanism.
+If it is necessary to fit in with an existing logging framework other than `slf4j`, Apache Commons Logging or Java Logging, the API is designed to be simple to implement so that a thin interfacing layer can be created, accepting this API and invoking the required target logging mechanism.

 New from version 4.0 onward is multi-line logging.
 This is a security measure &ndash; if an attacker is aware that input text is included in a log message, they may try to